Smoking has been linked to a set of chronic diseases and cancers:

 It causes sleep problems: Nicotine is linked to nonrestorative sleep.
 Smokers are 4 times more likely to have said problem.

-Injuries of the digestive system: Cigarettes can rough up the digestive system, leading to heartburn, peptic ulcers and a likelihood of gallstones.
+Injuries of the digestive system: Cigarettes can rough up the digestive system, leading to heartburn, peptic ulcers, and a likelihood of gallstones.

-Mental problems: A study from the archives of internal medicine, found that smoking is linked to memory problems, elderly smokers, have higher risk of dementia, and cognitive decline (mental sharpness), when compared to non-smokers.
+Mental problems: A study from the archives of internal medicine, found that smoking is linked to memory problems, elderly smokers, have a higher risk of dementia, and cognitive decline (mental sharpness), when compared to non-smokers.